 I was born in Latvia, and for about 15 years worked as a professional contemporary dance artist, touring and teaching across countries in Europe.
 While living in London I was introduced to various somatic practices which I often used in my work.
-But only later, as I was recovering from burnout, I started using these body-mind tools in a more healing context.
+But it was not until I had burnout and was going through a personal crisis that I truly appreciated the subtle healing power of these body-mind tools.

 That time I was dealing with several psychosomatic symptoms, including sleep disorder, that made me feel so exhausted that I was barely functioning.
 And it was then that I started to research the impact of chronic stress and trauma on our nervous system and study the ‘bottom up’ (i.e. body-oriented) approach to healing it.

 Understanding the physiology of trauma was the missing piece in my own recovery.
 This knowledge along with trauma-informed somatic tools and therapy helped me regulate my nervous system and dramatically improve my health.
 And this is the knowledge and tools that I use with my clients who, like me, have tried almost everything in search of relief.